Weight Watchers Recipe of the Day: Slow Cooker Saint Nicholas Soup

 - Ladle the hot soup into serving bowls and add a few herbed croutons and sprinkling of chopped fresh dill or parsley, if desired.

-If you liked Slow Cooker Saint Nicholas Soup you might also like:
+If you like Saint Nicholas Slow Cooker Soup, you might also like: